JRHB314/UnityWorkshop/One_CharacterMovement.md

 ### Importing your character spritesheet

 The first thing is to choose a spritesheet.
-You can use any of the spritesheets in this repo's Sprites folder, or anything else that follows the "LPC" format.
+You can use any of the spritesheets in this repo's `Assets` folder, or anything else that follows the "LPC" format.
 For other size spritesheets these instructions would be slightly different. <br>
 <br>
 Go to the Projects pane, right click and create folder "Characters".
 Double click to open the folder in the pane. <br>
 <br>